 Gelimer, The Vandal King AD 530-34

-Eastern emperor Justinian the Great, had hoped to bring the Vandal Kingdom back into the imperial fold without the loss of a single Roman soldier.
+Eastern emperor Justinian the Great hoped to bring the Vandal Kingdom back into the imperial fold without the loss of a single Roman soldier.
 As King Hilderich was a Roman on his mother’s side: Princess Eudocia, daughter of Valentinian III, who had been brought back to Africa with her mother and sister after the Vandal sack of Rome.
 Hilderich had so far adopted Roman ways as to renounce the Arian heresy of his forefathers and embrace the orthodox faith.
-Gelimer finally lost patience and had put Hilderich in prison, replyed to Justinian the Great’s immediate protest with a letter pointing out that “nothing was more desirable than that a monarch should mind his own business.”
+Gelimer finally lost patience and placed Hilderich in prison, replied to Justinian the Great’s immediate protest with a letter pointing out that “nothing was more desirable than that a monarch should mind his own business.”l

 Peace with Persians

 The eastern Roman empire had negotiated an end to the war with the Persians and kept the Germanic and Slavic tribes in the north in check.
 Emperor Justinian the Great was free to deal with Gelimer and his kingdom.
 Justinian the Great wanted North Africa to be reconquered from the Vandals.
-First he had to find a right person – finally he found a young General Belisarius from Thrace who had had several successes in the war with the Persians, including a victory at Dara.
+First, he had to find the right person – finally, he found a young General Belisarius from Thrace who had had several successes in the war with the Persians, including a victory at Dara.
 He could be trusted to command an expedition to North Africa.

 On about Midsummer Day 533, Justinian the Great stood at the window of his palace to watch the departure of the expedition under Belisarius.
-They travelled in a fleet of 500 transports with support by 92 dromons (the smallest type of eastern warship, designed for lightness and speed).
-The fleet carried 10,000 infantry which was collected from the eastern frontier, together with 5,000 trained cavalry, including 600 Huns and 400 Heruls (Germanic tribe), all mounted horse archers.
-On the flagship was along with his military secretary Procopius and his wife Antonina.
+They traveled in a fleet of 500 transports with support from 92 dromons (the smallest type of eastern warship, designed for lightness and speed).
+The fleet carried 10,000 infantry, which was collected from the eastern frontier, along with 5,000 trained cavalry, including 600 Huns and 400 Heruls (Germanic tribe), all mounted horse archers.
+On the flagship were his military secretary, Procopius, and his wife, Antonina.

 Gave Orders to Sail